Substance-Free Program House

 For more information on the Donovan House and how to live there, please contact Katie Haley, the Recovery and Substance-Free Program Coordinator.

 Substance-Free Special Interest Housing

 If a student wants to live on a substance-free floor of a more traditional residence hall, they can request to live in substance-free special interest housing.

-For incoming students this request is facilitated by the New Student Housing Questionnaire which Residential Life typically sends to incoming students in mid-June and is due in mid-July.
+For incoming students (first-year and transfer) this request is facilitated by the New Student Housing Questionnaire which Residential Life typically sends to incoming students in mid-June and is due in mid-July.

 For returning students this request is a pre-lottery alternative that exists as part of housing selection and is entirely overseen by Residential Life.
 This process typically goes live in late January or early February for the upcoming Fall semester.